HSV CAMERA CLUB

 Total Possible in each competition: 30

-(*) If the judge deems a photo is not on topic, the judge will provide 0 points for the Impact criteria and will explain why they deem it so on the comment section of the scoring sheet.
+(*) If the judge deems a photo is not on topic, the judge will deduct 3 points in this group and will explain why they deem it so on the comment section of the scoring sheet.

 (**) Images solely of other pictures or works of art will receive 0 points in this category unless they are part of a broader composition or presented in a unique manner that brings additional compositional elements to the fore (such as a silhouette, unusual angle or lighting, etc.).